A Jury of Her Peers

-"A Jury of Her Peers", written in 1917, is a short story by Susan Glaspell, loosely based on the 1900 murder of John Hossack (not the famed abolitionist), which Glaspell covered while working as a journalist for the Des Moines Daily News.
+"A Jury of Her Peers", written in 1917, is a short story by Susan Glaspell, loosely based on the 1900 murder of John Hossack (not to be confused with the famed abolitionist), which Glaspell covered while working as a journalist for the Des Moines Daily News.
 It is seen as an example of early feminist literature because two female characters are able to solve a mystery that the male characters cannot.
 They are aided by their knowledge of women's psychology.

 Glaspell originally wrote the story as a one-act play entitled Trifles for the Provincetown Players in 1916.

 The story was adapted into an episode of the 1950s TV series Alfred Hitchcock Presents.
-It was also adapted into a 30-minute film by Sally Heckel in 1980.
+It was also adapted into a 30-minute film, starring Diane de Lorian as Mrs. Hale, by Sally Heckel in 1980.
 The film was nominated for an Academy Award for Best Live Action Short Film.